Back to main.

 His machine is the Big Fang, ranked B-D-A, weighing 1520kgs and equipped with three TYRANNO-28 engines.
 Featuring a strong body, but low boosting, it was developed by the Keerlon Corporation, the same that created him.
 Despite the company not wanting to associate with him anymore, they still allowed Bio Rex to keep the ship.
 Its control scheme was designed to be pretty tight (which might explain its excellent grip), taking advantage of Bio Rex's reflexes.

-- Arch-Enemy: To Beastman, being his sole motivating factor to enter the Grand Prix besides promotional purposes, since he sees him as another wild beast who is a threat to the other racers and another trophy to his collection.
+- Arch-Enemy: To Beastman, being Beastman's sole motivating factor to enter the Grand Prix besides promotional purposes, since he sees him as another wild beast who is a threat to the other racers and another trophy to his collection.
 This relationship seems entirely one-sided, however.

 - Big Eater: Loves ribs, and meat in general.
 Also loves liquor.

 Bio Rex: "I was all revved up to eat my opposition."Bio Rex: "If I beat you [the other racers] again, I'll eat the lot of you!"Bio Rex: "Everyone you meet is food.
 Eat all the food in front of you.
 And brush your teeth properly."Bio Rex: "I'm a gourmand.
 I won't race against anyone who wouldn't make a good meal."